Fairtrade is a simple way to make a difference to the lives of the people who grow the things we love. We do this by making trade fair.

 Fairtrade works with companies’ own schemes

 Shopper demand has driven companies to start thinking about sustainability.
 When considering whether to partner in some way with a business-own sustainability scheme, Fairtrade compares the way the scheme works to a set of core Fairtrade principles.
 This is to ensure we only work with schemes that share our values.
-These principles are at the heart of Fairtrade’s mission and activities, and include ensuring that producers are paid a fair price, working to support strong, flourishing producer organisations and enabling democratic decision-making by farmers and workers on their business and community development.
+These principles are at the heart of Fairtrade’s mission and activities, and include ensuring that farmers and workers are paid a fair price, working to support strong, flourishing producer organisations and enabling democratic decision-making by farmers and workers on their business and community development.
 Find out more about Fairtrade Partnerships.

 Fairtrade lobbies government